Reflections on the Occasion

 that always came with life.

-this idea was that anxiety was a “shadow” to me.
-Whether one is
+was that anxiety was a "shadow" to me.
+Whether

-a human being or a thing, solid matter will cast a shadow, which
+one is a human being or a thing, solid matter will cast

-bound to get hurt.
-Even if the wound heals, the memory of it remains.
+are bound to get hurt.
+Even if the wound heals, the memory

 Since realizing that my shadow